Terms & conditions

 The estimate/quotation prices that you are given are based on the number of days that we estimate we’ll need to accomplish everything that you have told us you want to achieve.
 If you do want to change your mind, add extra pages or templates or even add new functionality, that won’t be a problem.
 You will be charged at our current hourly rate and we will give you an estimate of the cost.
 Along the way we might ask you to put requests in writing so we can keep track of changes.

 Our work carries a 3 month warranty from the date of going live.
 For a new or rebuilt site, this applies to the whole site; for a changes or revisions to an existing site, this applies to the modification only.
 During the warranty period, any errors or faults within the work will be corrected free of charge.
+Requests to change previously agreed content are not covered by the warranty.
 After the warranty period and work done will be charged at our standard hourly rate.

 Unless agreed otherwise, we will arrange hosting for you at one of our preferred, third-party hosting providers.
 We will manage this for you and charge you an ongoing fee for hosting (and for domain name registration if required).

-We will set up email accounts for you if required, and configure your website on the hosting provider’s server.
+We will configure your website on the hosting provider’s server.
+If required, we will create email accounts on the server and provide you with the relevant access details.
 We will work with the hosting provider to resolve any problems with the hosting of your website.
-If you want to make any changes later (like adding additional email accounts) we will charge you at our standard hourly rate.
+If you want to make any changes later (like creating additional email accounts) we will charge you at our standard hourly rate.

 As we rely on a third-party for this service we cannot be held responsible for any loss of data or connectivity problems.
 However we will do our best to work with the hosting company to resolve any problems.